syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-command-binding/Binding-commands-to-a-button.md

 N>
 * If the command parameter is some other text or invalid page number, the GoToPageCommand does not have any effect.

-## Page Rotations
+## Page Rotation commands

-The list of commands below rotates the specific pages in a PDF document.
-These commands allow for rotating pages to a custom angle, or by 90 degrees in either a clockwise or counterclockwise direction.
+The below list of commands helps to rotate the specific pages in a PDF document.

 *  [RotatePagesCommand](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PageOrganizer.html#Syncfusion_Windows_PdfViewer_PageOrganizer_RotatePagesCommand)
 *  [RotatePagesClockwiseCommand](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PageOrganizer.html#Syncfusion_Windows_PdfViewer_PageOrganizer_RotatePagesClockwiseCommand)